rynkwn/rblog/README.md

 The solution I'm looking at, which'll render my blogs written in Markdown, is: https://www.codefellows.org/blog/how-to-create-a-markdown-friendly-blog-in-a-rails-app

+## So you want your site to look better on Facebook?
+http://developers.facebook.com/tools/debug is extremely useful.
+There are a couple properties you can explicitly define which should make your site much more aesthetically pleasing whenever it's shared on Facebook.

+This "quickie" also seems pretty valuable: http://www.tomauger.com/2013/tips-and-tricks/tell-facebook-which-thumbnail-image-to-choose-when-linking-your-site

+### In order to define an image for Facebook to use as a thumbnail:

+Assets in assets/images (I believe among other things) are automatically moved to a public folder when you use `rake assets:precompile` (which seems to be automatically run with some frequency, likely bundled somewhere else.
+Enough so that I coule move onto the next step without ever calling rake assets:precompile intentionally.)

+All you really need to do then is use the wonderful `image_url("image_name")` helper function as the content for the `og:image` meta property.

 ## I guess I'm Feeling Lucky